Weinhaus Rheingold: Building description

 Bruno Schmitz divided the building masses into three wings.
 The hall building of the planned concert hall, as the largest of the three, extended along Bellevuestraße and connected seamlessly to the development of the neighboring properties.
-The gastronomy wing on Potsdamer Straße pierced the existing front building in the lower floors.
+The gastronomy wing on Potsdamer Straße pierced the existing front building on the lower floors.
 At right angles to Potsdamer Straße, it initially followed the southwestern property boundary and extended to the adjacent parcel of the Grand Hôtel Esplanade.
 The connecting wing, also used gastronomically, connected the other two wings.
 Extending at right angles from the central axis of the hall building, it met the wing on Potsdamer Straße at an oblique angle, with a rotunda skillfully mediating between the different axes.
 The courtyards on the remaining areas of the irregularly cut property served partly elaborately designed in summer as extensions of the restaurants, partly as pure service courtyards.